pradeeprajm01/face_recognition/README.md

 This is a Face Recognition Project of M.P.R

-	Get a Detailed tutorial from our Youtube Channel
+	Get a Detailed tutorial from my Youtube Channel